 Step 13: Start Making Money!

 Much like global phone usage, the phone case industry is growing by leaps and bounds.
-Think about it: every time you upgrade to a new phone you need a new case!
-The market is expected to expand by two-thirds by 2028.
-People like creative and unique designs for their cases, so feel free to use your creative juices as you launch your new business!
+Think about it: every time you upgrade to a new phone you need a new case.
+The market is expected to grow further through 2028.

 Phone Case Business FAQs